-- I. Pull the "tabs" which are at the ends of the socket to the side. - 2 Position the DIMM above the socket with the "notch" in the module aligned with the "key" on the socket. - 3.
-Seat the module vertically into the socket.
-Make sure it is completely seated.
-The tabs will hold the DIMM in place.
+6. Grasping the module by its edges, position the module above the socket with the "notch" in the module aligned with the "key" on the socket.
+The keying mechanism ensures the module can be plugged into the socket in only one way.